 Interview with Mitch Whitten, Executive Vice President for Marketing & Strategy of Visit Fort Worth

-We caught up with Mitch Whitten, Executive Vice President for Marketing & Strategy of Visit Fort Worth, ahead of his participation at this year’s City Nation Place Americas conference in a session that will look at how Forth Worth developed and implemented an event-based marketing strategy to promote their place brand.
+We caught up with Mitch Whitten, Executive Vice President for Marketing & Strategy of Visit Fort Worth, to explore how Fort Worth developed and implemented an event-based marketing strategy to promote their place brand.

 CNP: If you could summarise the skills that every executive involved in place branding needs to acquire in just three words, which words would you choose?

 CNP: Why would you say that it’s important to keep up with how other cities, regions and nations are approaching the branding and marketing strategy for their place?